 The goals you set have to be:

 If you want to set BJJ and life goals successfully, you need to get as specific as possible.
-Vague, or overly general things won’t work well.
-Something like this usually leads to the lack of the necessary motivation and willpower.
-But, if you really specify what you want to achieve, and why, you’ll be able to envision, not only the goal, but the process, too, a lot better, and proceed properly.
+Vague, or overly general things won’t work.
+Goals like these usually lead to the lack of the necessary motivation and willpower.
+If you really specify what you want to achieve, and why you want to acheive it, you’ll be able to envision both the process and the end goal.
+Having this layout will drastically improve your progress.

 There’s no point in goal setting if the goal isn’t achievable in the first place.
 Now, one may argue that every goal is achievable in the end, but that’s the whole point.
 Make sure that you’ll have enough strength and motivation to achieve it.
 This is why it’s always better to set BJJ and life goals with stepping stones in mind.
 That way you’ll always have something achievable to look forward to.
 For example, if you want to move up the belt in Brazilian Jiu Jitsu, you obviously need to set smaller goals that have to do with the necessary training and skill required for this ultimate goal.